victor-porcar/delayed-batch-executor/README.md

 - using Futures (java.util.concurrent.Future)
 - using Reactive programming (Reactor framework)

-## Rationale behind DelayeBatchExecutor
+## Rationale behind of DelayeBatchExecutor

 There are several scenarios in which concurrent threads execute the same query (with different parameter) to a database at almost the same time.

-For example, a REST endpoint that is massively hit (tens or hundreds hits per second) in which it is required to execute a query to retrieve an entity by a different resourceId.
+For example, a REST endpoint serving tens or hundreds requests per second in which is required each for each one to retrieve a row from a table by a different id.

-In a similar way, another typical scenario is a  messaging listener that consumes tens or hundreds of messages per second and requires for each one to retrieve a row from a table by a different id when processing them.
+In a similar way, another typical scenario is a message listener that consumes tens or hundreds of messages per second and requires to process each message a query by a different id.

-In all these cases, if the number of concurrent threads is high, the database executes many times the same query in a short interval of time
+In these cases, if the number of concurrent threads is high, the database executes many times the same query in a short interval of time (a few milliseconds) like these:
 ```sql
 SELECT * FROM TABLE WHERE ID   = <Id1>
 SELECT * FROM TABLE WHERE ID   = <Id2>
 ...
 SELECT * FROM TABLE WHERE ID   = <Idn>
 ```
-As pointed in my  [Optimizing Data Repositories Usage in Java Multi-Threaded Applications](https://dzone.com/articles/optimizing-data-repositories-usage-in-java-multith) , DelayedBatchExecutor is a component that allows to *convert* easily these multiple executions of one query with one parameter to just one single query with n parameters, like this one:
+As pointed in [Optimizing Data Repositories Usage in Java Multi-Threaded Applications](https://dzone.com/articles/optimizing-data-repositories-usage-in-java-multith) , DelayedBatchExecutor is a component that allows easily to *convert* these multiple executions of one query with one parameter to just one single query with n parameters, like this one:

 ```sql
 SELECT * FROM TABLE WHERE ID IN (<id1>, <id2>, ..., <idn>)